Suicide

 What is Suicide

 Suicide is when someone ends their own life.
 It’s a very tragic response to difficult situations and feelings, perhaps most tragic because it is preventable.
-Thousands of people in the UK end their lives by suicide each year and one in five of us think about suicide in our lifetimes.
+Thousands of people in the UK end their lives by suicide each year.

 Having suicidal thoughts doesn’t mean that someone has a mental illness, but there is a connection between mental ill health and suicidal thoughts.